geteduroam/ionic-app/README.md

 * [XCode](https://developer.apple.com/xcode/) (for iOS only)
 * [CocoaPods](https://cocoapods.org) (for iOS only)

+Then start Android Studio or XCode

 	make open-android		# To start Android Studio make open-xcode  		# To start XCode on MacOS

 If you want to ensure you're rebuilding the project,